TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-10S.md

 |5G|N/A|
 |SafetyNet post root?| :heavy_check_mark: (requires modification)|
 |WideVine certification post flash and root| L1 (requires modification)|

+# Personal Notes:
+- Battery life seems to have reduced a bit
+- Phone (extremely rarely) reboots out of nowhere.
+- Raven Launcher (Launcher that comes with Corvus OS) crashes from time to time, taking me back to the lock screen
+- I personally feel that the speakers are not as loud as they **could be** but I did not test it before flash so I can't tell precisely.

 Tested by: randomaccessvemuri (@Tanmay-V22315) ; 6/10/2021